 Choosing a non-toxic interior paint is wise when painting any home or office space.
 The average American spends ninety percent of their time indoors so the materials that surround them are important.
 According to the Environmental Protection Agency, indoor air may contain two to five times the pollutants of outdoor air and is considered one of the top five hazards to human health.

-There are a number of different ways to cut down on indoor contaminants, and choosing a non-toxic interior paint is an important part of the process.
-Paint only contributes to about four percent of all airborn emissions, according to the Paint Quality Institute, but choosing the right paint is an easy first step to a healthier building.
+There are a number of different ways to cut down on indoor contaminants, and choosing an interior paint is an important part of the process.

 Natural and Low VOC Paints

 There are two different kinds of paints that qualify as non-toxic paints: natural paints and low VOC paints.
 Natural paints are paints made from all-natural materials such as milk protein and earth pigments.
 Two Southwestern companies offer unique collections of natural paints or wall finishes.

 American Clay from Albuquerque makes a non-toxic clay plaster wall finish.
 The product comes in 35 basic colors that can be custom blended to match almost any paint sample.
 Bioshield Natural Paint, based in Santa Fe, makes paints comprised of citrus peel extracts, essential oils, seed oils, tree resin, mineral filler, tree and bee waxes, and natural pigments.

 Some companies, like The Real Milk Paint Company make paint using milk, lime, clay and earth pigments.
 Milk paints can be used on walls as well as furniture, including antiques.